3 Key Strategies For Paying Less Taxes In Brooklyn

 If you are in a 25% tax bracket, you would pay $1,500 in taxes on the $6,000 dividend, leaving you with $4,500 and effectively achieving a return of 3%.

 Another factor to keep in mind when using taxable accounts is the annually compounding interest it generates.
 As your balance in this taxable account increases due to interest, your tax bill also rises.
-Additionally, if tax rates go up, the amount you owe in taxes will increase even more.
+And, if tax rates go up, the amount you owe in taxes will increase even more.

 Thus, in an environment of rising tax rates, your tax bills can grow significantly!